Welcome to ITS! Learn more about our strategic partnerships with 5 MSPs!

-New Threat Alert: Deepfake Attacks and How to Protect Against Them
+The Dangers of Deepfake and How to Protect Against It [Updated]

 Cybersecurity

-To give you a better picture, imagine video chatting with your employer or partner, except it's not really them.
+To give you a better picture, imagine video chatting with one of your business partners, except it's not really them.
 You are actually talking to a cybercriminal using a computer-generated face that looks just like your boss or colleague.
 Now, take an honest look at how dangerous that conversation could be for your business.
 The imposter might ask you to discuss sensitive matters, or ask you to send important files, and so on.

 a hacker doing a deepfake attack